forestgrape/coronavirus/index.md

 ## Public Advice, Suggestions and Thoughts
 [in rework]
-Covid-19 can be serious in the short-term and such serious infections can in rare cases damage organs.
-For less virulent Covid-19 no serious long-term effects are known yet, however experiences and research is limited so whether such effects can occur is unknown.
-Such effects are possible too for other (corona)viruses causing common colds or other subtle infections.
-Even though many of these pathogens are known for decades, knowledge tends to be limited.
-Awareness for viruses and knowledge what they do and how they can harm or help is important.
+Covid-19 can be serious in the short-term and such serious infections can sometimes damage organs.
+For less virulent Covid-19, *no* serious long-term effects are known yet, but experiences and research are limited and so whether such effects can occur is *unknown*.
+Though long-term effects are possible in theory too for other viruses causing subtle infections e.g. common colds.
+Knowledge of many pathogens is limited. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since completely avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

-Time to act mindfully and work together in an open, transparent and honest way.
+Time to act mindfully and carefully.
+Let's work together in an open, transparent and honest way.

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols as described in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).